The Ultimate Guide to an Insulated Steel Door

 If your door starts to squeak or stick, it’s a sign that the hardware needs attention.
 To ensure your door always opens and closes smoothly, lubricate all moving parts—like hinges, locks, and handles—once or twice a year.
 A silicone-based spray or a lubricant designed specifically for metal works best.
 Just a small amount will do the trick.
 While you’re at it, check that all screws on the hinges and lockset are tight.
 This quick task prevents unnecessary wear and tear on the components of your steel door and keeps it functioning securely.

-Replace Worn Weatherstripping
+When to Replace Worn Weatherstripping

 The weatherstripping around your door is a critical barrier against drafts, moisture, and noise.
 Over time, it can become brittle, cracked, or compressed, which reduces its effectiveness.
 Check it by closing the door on a piece of paper; if you can pull the paper out easily, you might have a leak.
 You can also look for visible gaps or feel for drafts on a windy day.
 Promptly replacing any damaged weatherstripping is a simple and affordable fix that restores your door’s insulating properties and protects your home from the elements.

-Touch Up Paint and Prevent Rust
+Easy Paint Touch-Ups to Prevent Rust

 Steel doors are incredibly durable, but the finish can get scratched or chipped.
 If you spot any damage during your regular inspection, it’s important to address it quickly to prevent rust from forming.
 Start by cleaning the area, then lightly sand the spot to smooth it out.
 Apply a coat of rust-inhibiting metal primer before touching it up with a paint that matches your door’s color.
 This small repair makes a big difference in preserving the door’s appearance and structural integrity, ensuring it stands up to moisture and continues to protect your home for years to come.